ajkailash/ml-notebooks/README.md

 - Hi, I’m Lakshmi Narayan
-- I'm a marketer by study and machine learning engineer by trade.
+- I'm an electronics engineer by study and machine learning engineer by trade.
 - I’m interested in computer vision, LLMs, and deep learning
 - The repo contains notebook on various ML related topics.
 More WIPs than complete.